microsoft/vscode-makecode/README.md

 ![Screenshot of VS Code with the MakeCode simulator open and the "Start MakeCode simulator" command highlighted](./images/simulator-pane.png)

-Click the "Start MakeCode simulator" command in the MakeCode Asset Explorer to run your game inside of VS Code.
+Click the "Start MakeCode Simulator" command in the MakeCode Asset Explorer to run your game inside of VS Code.
 A new view pane will open after the project has finished compiling and will automatically reload whenever you save a file in the open workspace.

 To use your keyboard to control the simulator, make sure you first click on the simulator pane so that it has focus.